 Facebook usage may diminish.
 Twitter may evolve.
 A new social media platform may come along.
 But regardless of changes within the landscape of social media, social media is as big a part of our lives as the internet itself.

 It’s like the invention of electricity and then the invention of the telephone.
-Electricity (the internet) paved the way for the telephone (social media) and at some point I’m sure some people considered the value and importance of telephones, especially for their business.
-But telephones evolved, became more integrated into our lives and now it’s hard to imagine not having a phone.
+Electricity (the internet) paved the way for the telephone (social media) and at some point, I’m sure some people considered the value and importance of telephones, especially for their business.
+But telephones evolved, and became more integrated into our lives and now it’s hard to imagine not having a phone.

 And because social media is never going away — and because it’s one of the primary channels of communication in our society — if you’re not using social media for your business (or as much as you should use it) then you’re missing out on key opportunities to attract and retain customers.

-In this blog post we’ll cover reasons for using social media, tips and the differences between each social media platform.
+In this blog post, we’ll cover reasons for using social media, tips, and the differences between each social media platform.

 Table of Contents

 Five Main Reasons to Use Social Media for Business